Complete Guide for Solar Power in Nova Scotia

 Good net metering policy allows you to earn full credits for your excess energy which can be carried month-to-month.
 Bad net metering policy allows you to earn only partial credits for excess energy and credits can’t be carried forward month-to-month.

-Nova Scotia’s Enhanced Net Metering Program falls in the “good” category for net metering policies.
-It allows for systems up to 100kW in size to be connected to the grid and credits can be carried forward month-to-month.
+Nova Scotia’s Self Generation Option falls in the “OK” category for net metering policies.
+It allows for systems up to 27kW in size to be connected to the grid and credits can be carried forward month-to-month.

 Solar Setup Fees

-Nova Scotia’s Enhanced Net Metering Program charges you approximately $250 for a bi-directional meter when you connect to the grid (if you don’t already have one).
+Nova Scotia’s Enhanced Net Metering Program dictates that you don’t need to pay for an interconnection study or a bi-directional meter when you switch to solar power.

 Electricity Prices